mattoslmp/CangaMetaG-Iron-Atlas-Itv/README.md

 `CangaMetaG_App_Final/` is the canonical execution root. `CangaMetaG_Article_Final/` contains synchronized publication outputs, source-data/audit files, scripts, validation reports and Supplementary Table 16.

-This delivery changes only the explicitly requested S40/S67 environmental-group workflow, its documentation, its application entries, the editable script table and the Supplementary Information.
-Every other main and supplementary figure is preserved with its previous filename, numbering, panel order, dimensions, proportions, axes, category/sample order, colours, labels and scientific content.
-No global style or plotting change is applied.
-Figures S26–S28 remain in their already approved order and were not regenerated or reordered.

-Final layout policy:

-- **S40:** only the version organized by `environmental group` is an active publication/application figure.
-The immutable original-order matrix is retained solely as an audit reference for cell-by-cell equivalence testing and is not distributed as an active S40 graphic.
-- **S67:** both the original layout and the version organized by `environmental group` remain available.
-- No X/Y axis is exchanged, no matrix is transposed, and no module, sample, record or categorical status is removed, duplicated, recalculated, normalized or transformed.

 ## Environment